xcsp3team/PyCSP3-models/realistic/LinearToProgram/README.md

   - return x7

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2013 Minizinc challenge.
-The MZN model was proposed by Jean-Noel Monette, Uppsala University.
+The original MZN model was proposed by Jean-Noel Monette, Uppsala University.
 No Licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example